acherrera/public_cookbook/aws_cli/README.md

 ## S3

+I will use keys, folders and directories interchangably.
+Technically, the "directories" in AWS are keys and they just give the file a unique name.
+However, they act a lot like directories.

 ### Wildcard Search

 For some reason this isn't just included, so here is an easy(ish) work around.
 Copy all files recursively, ignore all